Evolution of networks with multiple junctions: Short--time existence II

-We show now that the geometrically unique solution starting from an initial $C^{2+2\alpha}$ network which is geometrically 2--compatible (see Proposition~\ref{geouniq}) can be actually reparametrized to be a $C^\infty$ curvature flow for every positive time (so that the geometric estimates of Section~\ref{kestimates} can be applied).
+We show now that the geometrically unique solution obtained starting from an initial $C^{2+2\alpha}$ network which is geometrically $2$--compatible (which exists, as we proved in Theorem~\ref{2compexist0}) can be actually reparametrized to be a $C^\infty$ curvature flow for every positive time (so that the geometric estimates of Section~\ref{kestimates} can be applied).
 This clearly can be seen as a (geometric) parabolic regularization property.